ethqnol/chem/src/content/docs/unit01/standard2.md

 title: Measurement & SF
 description: Record measurements with the correct number of significant figures and identify SF in a measurement.
 ---
-(1) Record measurements from scaled instruments to the correct number of significant figures
+1.Record measurements from scaled instruments to the correct number of significant figures

-(2) Identify the number of significant figures in a measurement.
+2.Identify the number of significant figures in a measurement.

 ## Recording Measurements